Krozark/cpp-ORM/README.md

 Class
 =====

-All class are uder the orm namsspace
+All class are under the orm namespace

 orm::SqlObject<T>
 -----------------

 Base class for persistent T class.
-It add all static methode / attribute to your class.
+It add all static method / attribute to your class.

 make some static method:
 * std::shared_ptr\<T\> get(int pk)